Yabucoa, Puerto Rico

 History

-The Taíno region of Guayaney, which covered a portion of the southeast part of Puerto Rico, included what is now Yabucoa.
-Cacique Guaraca led the area.
-After the Spanish colonization, Humacao included the Yabucoa area, mainly used for cattle and farming.
-Don Manuel Colón de Bonilla and his wife, Doña Catalina Morales Pacheco, founded the town of Yabucoa in October.
+The Taíno region of Guayaney, which covered what is now Yabucoa in Puerto Rico, was led by Cacique Guaraca.
+After the Spanish arrived, the area became part of Humacao and was used for cattle and farming.
+Don Manuel Colón de Bonilla and Doña Catalina Morales Pacheco founded Yabucoa.

 Map of Barrios